-We take bath time very seriously here at Byrdie.
-But as our lives have become busier and spare evenings have become rarer, taking a bath has slipped slowly to the bottom of our list of priorities, superseded by its practical (but quite frankly lesser) cousin, the shower.
+We take bath time very seriously here at Byrdie, and since it's freezing right now, we want to share our guide to bath time joy with you.
+The sad thing is that as our lives have become busier and spare evenings have become rarer, taking a bath has slipped slowly to the bottom of our list of priorities, superseded by its practical (but quite frankly lesser) cousin, the shower.
 If we do manage to find the time to while away an hour in the tub, it'll only be on a rare occasion like a fancy hotel stay, a birthday or a once-in-a-blue-moon lazy Sunday.
 Or a day like today, because the clocks have gone back, it's dark and we need some serious TLC.

 Bathing is known for its ability to detox the body, but you can amp up that process with a bit of dry body brushing before you get in.
 "Brush lightly across the hips, thighs, bum, tummy and backs of arms to speed up the detoxification process," recommends Gabriel.
 "The skin is the largest eliminative organ of the body and when working at its peak it eliminates a pound of toxins a day, so it's well worth doing this on a daily basis."
 Try Elemis Body Detox Skin Brush (£21), which has an extra long handle to help reach the backs of thighs.